 I’ve ridden some fast bikes before, and many engine configurations.

 Last week, for example, I test rode a Hayabusa (see the buyers guide).
 A terrible idea, because it’s a wonderful bike that, at the time, was not wonderful for me.
-I thought “I’d hate myself every time I got to a dirt road” (happens a lot in SE Queensland, just following Google maps) or rode past a white van with markings I’d only notice too late.
+I thought “I’d hate myself every time I got to a dirt road” (happens a lot in south east Queensland, just following Google maps) or rode past a white van with markings I’d only notice too late.
 (Damn you Waze!
 Aren’t we on the same team??).
 And yet, despite myself, I eventually ended up with one.

 “Throttle on” on the Hayabusa in third or fourth gear is a bit like a jet plane taking off, if you can remember what that feels like pre-pandemic.
 It complies and urges you forwards into hyperspace.
 Eventually, you dare look down at the speedo, panic, and back off.
 An accelerating Hayabusa seems to say “Yes sir!
 Jets on full; prepare to enter orbit.”

 Winding on the throttle on a Ducati air-cooled twin (like on my former M900 or on my recently-departed 900SS), there’s a thunderous commotion, a series of huge gasps from the intake, and a cantankerous, if somewhat reluctant and unsteady, arrival of torque.
 A throttle-on Ducati air-cooled twin seems to be saying “Fire in the hole!”, as giant shells land everywhere.
 It’s not fast, but it definitely lets you (and everyone around you) know it’s there.